BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 And I press the enter key
 Then I should be on the clip n°3 page
 ```
 These "X should be focused" assertions are implemented using [`cy.get()`](https://docs.cypress.io/api/commands/get), which brings Cypress's built-in retry and timeout mechanisms to our focus checks.
-It gives us the same stability guarantees as standard pointer interactions: if the focus isn't ready yey, Cypress waits and retries until it is or times out.
+It gives us the same stability guarantees as standard pointer interactions: if the focus isn't ready yet, Cypress waits and retries until it is or times out.

 This version is massively more robust because: